cvat-ai/cvat/site/content/en/docs/for-users/faq.md

 ## How to update CVAT

-Before upgrading, please follow the official docker [manual](https://docs.docker.com/storage/volumes/#backup-restore-or-migrate-data-volumes) and backup all CVAT volumes.
+Before upgrading, please follow the [backup guide](/docs/for-developers/backup_guide/) and backup all CVAT volumes.

 To update CVAT, you should clone or download the new version of CVAT and rebuild the CVAT docker images as usual.